 This course is designed to assist the student in becoming a more sensitive listener.
 Aural perception of musical sound events, relationships, and structures are emphasized.
+Credit: 3 hours - Three lecture hours per week.

-MUS 116 APPLIED CLASS
+MUS 116 APPLIED CLASS T

 This course is an instruction in applied study of piano.